stefan-wr/keplers-updater-for-wxtoimg/README.md

 ### Settings

-Enable the checkbox on the left to automatically update the Kepler data every time Kepler Updater for WXtoImg time is opened, so you don't have to press the button.
+Enable the checkbox on the left to automatically update the Kepler data every time Kepler Updater for WXtoImg is opened, so you don't have to press the button.

 **Note**: Changes to the settings will be saved **after** a successful update of the Kepler data.